 Unlike many handcrafts in our country, Swedish weavers have kept their art alive for centuries and continue to this day.
 Their superior handwoven pieces are known and recognized all over the world.
 Swedish style shuttles, preferred for their smooth, quick action, are used by many accomplished weavers.

-I have chosen a few different varieties of wood to start with, hand selecting individual boards with pleasing grain structure in the woods that exhibit that.
+I have chosen a few different varieties of wood to start with, hand selecting individual boards with pleasing grain structure in the woods that exhibit that grain.
 No two shuttles will be exactly alike because of variations in coloration and grain.
 I will post some representative pictures for those unfamiliar with the different woods by name and include some of my observations on their individual characteristics below.

 The shape of our shuttles is fairly consistent with slight variations due to the sanding and shaping process.
 At this time we offer only one size.
 They are approximately 12 inches long, 1 & 3/4 inches wide and 3/4 inch tall.
 Weight varies according to the wood variety.
 All are sanded quite smooth by hand and have two or more coats of Tung oil applied to preserve the wood before final buffing.
 I like the Tung oil because of the way it soaks into the wood instead of being a coating over the wood.

 Swedish Style Boat Shuttles

 This is a light colored wood common in our country, quite dense and very stable.
 This is one of my favorites because of its tight grain structure and wonderful patterns.
 Average weight of 83 grams.

 This is an African wood that varies in color from pale sapwood to pinks and darker red browns.
 Trees grow to 150 feet tall and are not an endangered species.
 It is a hard wood like maple and can also exhibit wonderful grain patterns along with its variations of color.
 Average weight of 93 grams.